 Southwestern reviews student grades at the end of each evaluation period (i.e., semester) to determine whether a student has been academically disqualified.
-The Dean of Students Office will notify students by letter if they have been disqualified and withdrawn.
+The Student Services Office will notify students by letter (via email) if they have been disqualified and withdrawn.

-In circumstances where a student believes their grades are not reflective of their academic capability due to possible discriminatory or harassing action (on the basis of race (including hairstyle and hair texture), ethnicity, color, religion, creed, ancestry, national origin, sex, gender (including pregnancy, childbirth, breastfeeding, or related medical conditions), sexual orientation, gender identity, gender expression, parental status, marital status, age (40 or over), disability (mental and physical), medical condition, citizenship status, military status or service, veteran status, genetic information, or any other classification protected by law) may file a complaint under the Law School's Policy to Prevent Discrimination, Harassment, and Retaliation.
+In circumstances where a student believes their grades are not reflective of their academic capability due to possible discriminatory or harassing action (on the basis of race (including hairstyle and hair texture), ethnicity, color, religion, creed, ancestry, national origin, sex, gender (including pregnancy, childbirth, breastfeeding, or related medical conditions), sexual orientation, gender identity, gender expression, parental status, marital status, age (40 or over), disability (mental and physical), medical condition, citizenship status, military status or service, veteran status, genetic information, or any other classification protected by law in the educational programs (including retention of students) or activities Southwestern operates) may file a complaint under the Law School's Policy to Prevent Discrimination, Harassment, and Retaliation.